 Note that searching of models can be done anywhere on the site using the search box on the upper right hand corner.
 An important benefit of ensuring that the models on the PMR are annotated is that models can then be retrieved by a web-search using any of the annotated terms in the models.

-To illustrate the features of PMR, click on the Hund, Rudy 2004 (Basic) model in the alphabetic listing of models under Electrophysiology.
-This opens a web page (Fig. 3.41) using a 32 character string that has been randomly generated as the ID for the exposure page for that model.
+To illustrate the features of PMR, click on the Hund, Rudy 2004 (Basic) model in the alphabetic listing of models under the Electrophysiology category.